 If you visited two websites to buy your next batch of online widgets and the price was the same, which would you choose:

 … The site with the pretty pictures, cat videos and general product reviews?

 These things can be called quality signals and each one helps a visitor feel more comfortable.

-These visitors might also thing that the cookie laws are pointless, unenforceable and off-mark, but subconsciously they will be happy that you are playing by the rules.
+Some visitors may think that cookie laws are pointless.
+Subconsciously though, they’ll be happy that you’re playing by the rules.

-The new generation of increasingly tech savvy people like to see bells, and whistles on websites.
-Whilst many of these pop -ups, downs, ins, or outs are discussed as being ‘annoying’ they all work very well to get a message across.
-Whether it is an email opt-in pop-up, hello bar, welcome mat, live chat box or a cookie consent box, people love that stuff.
+The new generation of increasingly tech-savvy people likes to see bells and whistles on websites.
+While many of these pop-ups, downs, ins, or outs get discussed as being ‘annoying’ they all work very well to get a message across.
+Whether it’s an email opt-in pop-up, hello bar, welcome mat, live chat box or a cookie consent box, people love that stuff.
 It makes your website look modern, and up to date.

-The great thing about web based businesses is that over time you can publish content that covers every topic, concern, question or enquiry that a potential customer might ever have.
-You only need to write each page once and it is there permanently.
-This allows the luxury of satisfying every visitor over time, regardless of which journey they take through your website.
+The great thing about web-based businesses is that over time, you can publish content that covers every topic.
+Any concern, question or enquiry that a potential customer might ever have.
+You only need to write each page once, and it is there permanently.
+This time frame allows the luxury of satisfying every visitor over time, regardless of which journey they take through your website.
 The customer is always right, especially when they are visitors who do not ask your direct attention, look after them all.